Frequently asked questions

 The government is reducing the amount of rent charged by social-sector landlords by 1% each year between April 2016 and 2020.
-In addition, from April 2018 social-sector tenants will be subject to the same restrictions currently placed on private tenants.
-This will include the maximum amount of housing benefit payable to single people under the age of 35 being limited to a shared-room rate.
+In addition, from April 2018 social-sector tenants have been subject to the same restrictions currently placed on private tenants.
+This includes the maximum amount of housing benefit payable to single people under the age of 35 being limited to a shared-room rate.
 These restrictions will only apply to any tenancy agreement signed after 1 April 2016.

 Housing benefit backdating

-From April 2016 new claims for housing benefit made by people of working age will only be able to be backdated for a maximum of one month (this was previously a maximum of six months).
+Since April 2016 new claims for housing benefit made by people of working age can only be backdated for a maximum of one month (this was previously a maximum of six months).
 New claims for housing benefit made by people who have reached their state pension age can still be considered for backdating for a maximum of three months.
 More information about applying for backdating as part a new claim is available on our website.